 5.1 Approximate number of people expected to be actively involved in the development of this project: 20

 5.2.a.
 Scope of the complete standard: This standard specifies the air interface, including the medium access control layer (MAC) and physical layer (PHY), of combined fixed and mobile point-to-multipoint broadband wireless access (BWA) systems providing multiple services, including backhaul.
-The MAC is structured to support the WirelessMAN-SC, WirelessMAN-OFDM, and WirelessMAN-OFDMA PHY specifications, each suited to a particular operational environment.
+The MAC is structured to support the WirelessMAN-Advanced air interface specifications, each suited to a particular operational environment.

 5.2.b.
-Scope of the project: This project will develop an amendment specifying enhancements to the WirelessMAN-OFDMA air interface for effective use in wireless fixed and nomadic Ethernet transport, including small cell backhaul applications, providing core network services to radio access networks.
-It will focus on backhaul operating in licensed bands below 6 GHz, in which the backhaul radio operates far enough outside the band of the small cells that interference is negligible.
-It will add 256QAM, 512QAM, and 1024 QAM options in both uplink and downlink, with optional 4x4 MIMO in both directions, along with further enhancements that address small cell backhaul efficiency.
+Scope of the project: This project will develop an amendment specifying enhancements to the WirelessMAN-Advanced air interface for effective use in wireless fixed, nomadic, mobile Ethernet transport, including small cell backhaul applications, providing core network services to radio access networks.
+It will focus on backhaul operating in licensed or unlicensed bands from 3 to 40 GHz, in which the backhaul radio operates with bandwidth up to 1GHz, and far enough outside the band of the small cells that interference is negligible.
+It will add 256QAM options in both uplink and downlink, with optional 4x4 MIMO in both directions, along with further enhancements that address small cell backhaul efficiency.
 Significant latency improvements will be attained.
 Enhancements to the Convergence Sublayer specifications will be incorporated as necessary for support of Carrier Ethernet 2.0 backhaul requirements.
 The functionalities required for small cell backhaul support, including new functionalities but not necessarily all those included the baseline standard, will be specified explicitly.

 5.3 Is the completion of this standard dependent upon the completion of another standard: No